luixv/meinbssb/README.md

 4. Stop all running containers + delete data: docker-compose down -v1

+5. Just in case, the DB is not initialized docker exec -it local_postgres psql -U devuser -d devdb

 ## How to Access Services

 | Service      | URL                              |